openebs-archive/openebs-docs/docs/tasks_volumeprovisioning.md

 **Modify the application yaml**

 We have taken mongo-statefulset application as an example.
-For scheduling application to nodes, we must have labeled nodes, so that mongo application will be scheduled on required nodes.
+For scheduling application on nodes, you must have labeled nodes so that mongo application will be scheduled on required nodes.

 For mongo-statefulset.yml, under spec:section you can add the following.